Certifying localizable quantum properties with constant sample complexity: Discussion and outlook

+In this work, we introduced the physical principle of localizable quantumness and developed a conditional fidelity certification framework, establishing a powerful approach for certifying central quantum properties.
+By relying only on state-independent, non-adaptive local Pauli measurements, our protocols guarantee mixed-input soundness while yielding substantial improvements in both robustness and sample complexity.
+Crucially, we resolved the open challenge regarding state fidelity certification by proving that a strictly constant spectral gap, $\Delta(O_{\psi}) = \Omega(1)$, and hence robust certification with constant sample complexity, is achievable for generic quantum states via local measurements.
+Consequently, our unified framework achieves optimal, constant-sample-complexity scaling for certifying a broad range of many-body properties.
+While our current circuit-complexity witnesses primarily target relatively shallow circuits, measurements are known to concentrate exponentially large circuit complexity into small subsystems~\cite{Du2025SpacetimeComplexity}.
+Harnessing this complexity concentration phenomenon to design sample-efficient witnesses for highly complex, deep circuits represents a compelling direction for future research.

 Localizable quantumness offers a unifying lens on several previously established effects.
-For example, complexity concentration~\cite{Du2025SpacetimeComplexity}, localizable entanglement~\cite{Verstraete2004LocalizedEntanglement, Popp2005LocalizableEntanglement}, magic concentration~\cite{Zhang2024MagicConcentration, Niroula2024MagicPhaseTransition}, and magic-state injection~\cite{Bravyi2005Universal} can all be viewed as special cases in which a global resource localizes into a small subsystem after local projective measurements on the complement.
+For example, complexity concentration~\cite{Du2025SpacetimeComplexity}, localizable entanglement~\cite{Verstraete2004LocalizedEntanglement, Popp2005LocalizableEntanglement}, magic concentration~\cite{Zhang2024MagicConcentration, Niroula2024MagicPhaseTransition, Loio2025quantumstatedesignsmagic}, and magic-state injection~\cite{Bravyi2005Universal} can all be viewed as special cases in which a global resource localizes into a small subsystem after local projective measurements on the complement.
 This highlights the broader significance of projected-ensemble properties such as $\LQ$ and their potential applications and impact on resource theories and many-body physics.
-In Hamiltonian systems, it is especially compelling to identify which key parameters are localizable, i.e., can be signaled by projected-ensemble properties.
+In condensed matter physics, it is especially compelling to study order parameters and phases through the lens of localizable quantumness~\cite{Ge2025BipartiteProjectedEnsemble}.
 Another exciting direction is to develop a theory of localizable magic, paralleling localizable entanglement~\cite{Verstraete2004LocalizedEntanglement}, as a tool to probe quantum many-body magic.